joaomrcsmartins/sfl-for-microservices-via-log-analysis/microservices-log-processor/README.md

 docker run --rm -dp 5672:5672 rabbitmq (--rm to remove the container when stopped, -d to run in detached mode, and -p to publish port 5672)
 ```

 Do not forget to start the server before using the tool.
+Note also that the default user ```guest:guest``` is used.
+Outside of local environments another user should be used ([source](https://www.rabbitmq.com/access-control.html#default-state)).

 ## Configuring Logstash